TaskBeacon/psyflow-mcp/README.md

 # psyflow_mcp

-A minimal complete project (MCP) for psyflow.
+A model context protocol (MCP) for psyflow.

 ---